Real-Time Communication Without Plugins

 For a detailed comparison between browsers you can access this link.

-MediaStream aka getUserMedia represents the synchronized streams of media i.e. a stream taken from a web-cam has synchronized audio and video tracks.
+The MediaStream API is the part of WebRTC describing a stream of audio or video data, the methods for working with them, the success and error callbacks when using the data asynchronously, and the events that are fired during the process.
 Each MediaStream has an input, that can be a LocalMediaStream generated by navigator.getUserMedia(), and an output which could be passed to a video element from HTML5 or an RTCPeerConnection.

 The getUserMedia() method takes three parameters: